 For Wisconsin State Fair youth beef exhibitors, the state fair isn't just corn dogs and ferris wheels.
 It's a passion for beef cattle and months of hard work and dedication coming together for one show.

 "I love raising and showing beef cattle because there are so many various opportunities.
-I learned how to work hard about something you love."
+I learned how to work hard and be passionate about something you love."

 "You get to meet a lot of new people that you get to become friends with and hopefully stay friends with for a long time."